-Scrutinize the resume profile samples below to generate ideas on how to write your own resume.
+Scrutinize the resume profile samples below to generate ideas on how to write your resume.

 What Is a Resume Profile?

-A profile, which appears at the beginning of your resume, is a concise paragraph or bulleted list.
-This career summary should include the top-qualities you can bring to the education position.
+A profile appears at the beginning of your resume and is a concise paragraph or bulleted list.
+This career summary should include the top qualities you can bring to the education position.

 How to Write a Resume Profile

-Include your willingness to help each student succeed, your compassion and support you can offer all students, and other talents you can bring to the classroom.
-If appropriate, include any foreign languages you speak or can read/write – mention skill level as well (beginner, semi-fluent, fluent).
+Include your willingness to help each student succeed, the compassion and support you can offer all students, and other talents you can bring to the classroom.
+If appropriate, include any foreign languages you speak or can read/write – mention skill level (beginner, semi-fluent, fluent).

 The introductory paragraph of a teaching resume is an excellent place to include short slogans that sum up your philosophy of education or commitment to students and the value you can bring to the school.
 For instance:

-Dedicated to helping each and every student reach their full potential.
+Dedicated to helping each student reach their full potential.

 Excited to bring an inspiring and hands-on learning experience to the students.